imlauer/imlauer.github.io/index.md

 * Everything is a lie: news, porn, music, education, democracy.
 It's all manipulation.
 * Public Universities are taxpayer-funded scams.
 * Feminism is a male construct designed to oppress other men.
-* COVID-19 pandemic was a planned laboratory creation.
+* COVID-19 pandemic was a planned laboratory creation: Deaths from nukes: 226,000 - "Deaths" from COVID: 3,250,648.
+Complete nonsense.
 * Civilization will end in a decade or two.
 * Free will doesn't exist.
 * Ads should be ilegal?
 Advertising is like fishing, but you're the one who ends up getting caught.
-* Bitcoin's value is purely "human stupidity"
+* Bitcoin's value is purely "human stupidity".
 * Voting is pointless.
 * Schools don't measure intelligence, they measure "alignment with their interests" and train you for "slavery".
 True prodigies, like programmers and chess masters, simply drop out. ( [Tsoding](https://www.youtube.com/embed/6Ptopme84Vw) ).
 School blocks real education.